quicwg/base-drafts/draft-ietf-quic-transport.md

 When a server receives a packet containing a frame other than PATH_CHALLENGE, PATH_RESPONSE, or PADDING from a client address with a packet number that is the largest seen thus far on the connection, the server "commits" to this client address.
-The server MUST send all subsequent packets, with the exception of those containing PATH_RESPONSE and PATH_CHALLENGE frames, to this address.

-PATH_CHALLENGE, PATH_RESPONSE, and PADDING frames are used for probing a network path.
-Receiving these frames MUST NOT cause the server to commit to a new address.
+The server MUST send all subsequent packets to this address, with the following exception.
+PATH_CHALLENGE, PATH_RESPONSE, and PADDING frames are used for probing a network path, and receiving only these frames MUST NOT cause the server to commit to a new address.

 Receiving a packet from a new address but with a packet number that is not the largest seen thus far suggests that a reordered packet was received and MUST NOT